What are Frameless Cabinets?

 Most American cabinet manufacturers traditionally build kitchen cabinets using a framed construction.
 In this type of cabinet construction, the rails and stiles form a 1-1/2 inch face "frame" at the front of the cabinet box.
 This frame resembles a flat picture frame that is attached to the door front, giving added dimension to the door front.

-Frameless cabinet construction is a European way of manufacturing cabinets that has become popular among many American homeowners seeking simple, more contemporary cabinet designs.
+Frameless cabinet construction is a European way of manufacturing kitchen cabinets that has become popular among many American homeowners seeking simple, more contemporary cabinet designs.
 Frameless cabinetry is sometimes called "full access" cabinetry because it offers greater accessibility by eliminating the face frame or "European Kitchen Cabinets".
 Instead, it relies on thicker box construction for stability.
 Only full overlay doors can be used, with hinges attached directly to the sides of the cabinet box.

 One of the advantages of frameless construction is that the cabinets do not have a face frame attached to the front of the cabinet box.
 After they have been installed, all you will see are the flat door and drawer fronts, providing a sleek, simple aesthetic that can work with many design themes throughout the home.